eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

 ## 2.3.12

 remove `sessionExpireAtNight` as it is too complicated to implement correctly in eduVPN/Let's Connect!
 2.x.

+We have now the `showPermissions` option that takes a `bool` to show/hide the "Permission(s)" on the user's "Account" page.
+The default is `true`.

 ## 2.3.11